 Jazz Studies Audition Requirements

-Jazz Composition Performance (does not apply to students auditioning on percussion & drums.)
+I. Jazz Composition Performance (does not apply to students auditioning on drums)

 - Louis Armstrong

 - Duke Ellington

 - Wayne Shorter

 Your performances must have backing tracks.
 Perform the two compositions from memory.
 Play the melodies and solo over the structures.
 The solos must be your own, and not transcriptions of recordings.